A lightweight package that adds progress bar to vectorized R functions (*apply

 }

-This will set the options and pbapply will not override when loaded.
+This will set the options and pbapply will not override these when loaded.

 See a small example package here.